Welsh hip-hop: 2000s and 2010s: Chart success and cultural prominence

 In 2012 a bilingual rap artist, Mr Phormula, became the first artist to rap in Welsh at the MOBO awards.

 In 2016 Astroid Boys, a Welsh rap rock band from Cardiff, emerged with a music style that has been called a mix of hardcore punk and grime music.

-Resurgence of Welsh hip hop in the 2020s
+2020s: Continued resurgence

 By 2019 Astroid Boys were described as "undoubtedly leading the way for Welsh rap".
 MC Benji said "we play with a lot of different styles and ideas and don’t tend to conform to any set genre."

 In January 2022 Welsh rapper LEMFRECK was announced in the lineup for "In It Together", dubbed the "Welsh Glastonbury".

-In May 2022 Dom James and Lloyd, two rap artists who rap in both Welsh and English, released the track "Pwy Sy'n Galw?" ("Who's Calling?").